 Pathological Parenting

-Why does hidden family dynamics and environment not concern people, given the unknown numbers of private adoptions that take place in each state, each year, the absence of standardized adoption practices AND the profound number of dysfunctional family members each family has?
-The family-structure is where common symptoms and behavior patterns result from common experiences within the family structure.
-Throw-in a closet pedophile, a prescription pill-popper, or an alcohol/drug addict-in-denial and what does the foster child or adoptee get as Parental Replacements?
+The family-structure is where common symptoms and behavior patterns result from common experiences within that given family structure.
+Throw-in a closet pedophile, a quiet prescription pill-popper, or an alcohol/drug/sex addict-in-denial and what does the foster child or adoptee get as so-called fully screened Parental Replacements?
 Legalized Legacy of Family Dysfunction.
-Pathological Parents, by proxy.
+Pathological Parents, (by proxy).

-What I find most disturbing is the sense of normalcy dysfunctional family members seem to accept for themselves, and how role-play and positioning solidifies the pattern of dramatic dysfunction that gets seen through the eyes of an innocent, developing child.
-Generation after generation pathological parenting is being taught to family-members.
-It's bad enough this gets perpetuated in natural families, but to know this has been designed for decades as a means of profit-making for baby-brokers... that is downright immoral and criminal.
+What I find most disturbing is this sense of "normalcy" so many dysfunctional family members seem to accept for themselves.
+Surely others must see how role-play and family-positioning solidifies the patterns of certain behaviors seen and learned through the eyes of an innocent, developing child.
+Generation after generation pathological parenting is being taught to family-members, and we're to assume all is still well?
+It's bad enough poor living examples get perpetuated in natural families, but to know poor parenting example is being seen in unsupervised and superficially screened foster/adoptive families too...
+I find that simply cruel and criminal.

-To think adoption is not flawed and demands reformation is to ignore and deny the truth of an era of humans traded to a system littered with problem-ed parents.
+To think adoption is not flawed and does not require reformation is to ignore and deny the truth so many abused fostered/adopted adults have been put through.
+I have no idea how many humans have been traded within a system littered with problem-ed parents, but I imagine the number MUST be enormous.
 Care to argue the virtues of adoption?
-Ask yourself the following questions: How many adult-adoptees are there living today, and how many have been "chosen" by private agents, sold to people unfit to parent properly?
+Ask yourself the following questions: How many adult-adoptees and aged-out foster kids are there living today?
+How many of those adults have been "chosen" by private agents, and then passed/sold to people unfit to parent properly?
 Anyone care to guess-timate?
 Do we dare?
+I would also like to know how many of those abused adults think good patient parenting is easy, and how many of them would love to learn how to be better than the parents "chosen" for and given to them.

 In families where child abuse and neglect occur, certain traits may be present. http://webdev.extension.umn.edu/parents_forever.html